 Public Transportation from Ben Gurion airport to Tel Aviv City Center:

-I had done extensive research on how to get to Tel Aviv city center from the airport.
+I had done extensive research on how to get to Tel Aviv city centre from the airport.
 There are many ways you can get to Tel Aviv.
 I landed at 4:00 AM on a Sunday morning and I had to make sure that there were enough options available for me to get safely to my hostel.
 Most times when I am in a new city, I tend to hail a cab from the airport.
 But many people had advised me against it since Israeli drivers are notorious for charging their naïve customers extra.
 Another option is to take a Sherut from the airport to where you want to go.
 However, I was quite unlucky when I tried to book it online.
 Even though I found many Sherut options to take me to Jerusalem directly, I did not find any online to go to Tel Aviv city center.

 That is why I finally decided to take a train to the city center.
 I exchanged currency at the airport and then I went looking for the subway.
 It was a little confusing to find the right exit.
 Just remember to take a left once you exit customs and take the furthest exit and then go to the basement level.
 There were many ticket vending machines but I wasn’t able to understand anything.
 I knew I had to take 2 trains and thankfully there was a ticket agent by 5:00 AM.
 Did not have a SIM yet but both the airport and the train stations were well connected by Wifi.